0330 822 0505

 Deposit requirements and other terms

-The deposit requirements for a commercial charity mortgage typically range from 20% as a minimum up to 50%, with 25%-30% being the average.
-I
+The deposit requirements for a commercial charity mortgage typically range from 20% at a minimum up to 50%, with 25% to 30% being the average.

-f you’re able to take a lower loan to value ratio then you may be able to negotiate a better interest rate, which will be valuable as interest rates on these mortgages tend to be higher.
-You may also find higher arrangement fees – sometimes as high as 2%.
+If you can take a lower loan-to-value ratio, you may be able to negotiate a better interest rate, which will be valuable as interest rates on these mortgages tend to be higher.
+You may also find higher arrangement fees, sometimes as high as 2%.

-Lenders normally prefer to offer charities repayment mortgages, although interest only charity mortgages will be available from some lenders.
-Others may be prepared to do a short interest only period at the start of the mortgage.
-Typical terms are 10-15 years, but could be anything from 5-25 years.
+Lenders normally prefer to offer charity repayment mortgages, although interest-only charity mortgages are available from some lenders.
+Others may be prepared to offer a short interest-only period at the start of the mortgage.
+Typical terms are 10-15 years, but they could be anything from 5-25 years.

 Calculate your mortgage payments

-You can use our mortgage calculator below to work out what your repayments could look like on a charity mortgage.
+You can use our mortgage calculator below to estimate your repayments on a charity mortgage.

 calculator icon